nix-community/robotnix/README.md

-# RobotNix - Building Android (AOSP) with Nix
+# robotnix - Building Android (AOSP) with Nix

-This project enables using [nix](https://nixos.org/nix/) to build (optionally customized) Android targeting Pixel devices.
+This project enables using [Nix](https://nixos.org/nix/) to build (optionally customized) Android targeting Pixel devices.
 Some features include:
  - A NixOS-style module system for customizing various aspects of the build
  - Signed builds for verified boot (dm-verity/AVB) and re-locking the bootloader